awesomeaariv/Python/README.txt

-First Python project developed
-Took about 2.5 hours
+All of my Python projects.